 - Compare some of the estimates (Welsh speaking and poor health) with results on the same topics from the 2011 Census.
 This is an unusually robust way of validating for these kinds of small area estimates.

-- Adjust the estimates to sum to known values at higher spatial scales (e.g. published local authority results) and see whether this improves the estimates at small area level.
+- Adjust the estimates to sum to known values at higher spatial scales (for example, published local authority results) and see whether this improves the estimates at small area level.